hietakangas-laboratory/LAM/README.md

 Consequently, LAM requires coordinate data of the features as input.

 ### Installation
-LAM is used in Python 3.6=> environment.
-The distribution includes requirements.txt and environment.yml that both contain names and version numbers of LAM dependencies.
+LAM is used in Python 3.7=> environment.
+The distribution includes requirements.txt and LAMenv.yml that both contain names and version numbers of LAM dependencies.

 ### Usage
 LAM is used by executing 'src/run.py', which by default opens up a graphical user interface.
+Settings are handled through src/settings.py, but LAM includes argument parsing for most important settings ('python run.py -h').
 Refer to 'docs\UserManual.pdf' for additional information.

 ### Test data
 The 'data/'-directory includes a small test data set of three sample groups with